nirzaf/fonte-admin-sb1-g23sfuak/README.md

 ---

 This design ensures that the admin panel is user-friendly, scalable, and efficient for managing the complex relationships between products, categories, subcategories, and regions.
-Let me know if you need further details or mockups!